scania-digital-design-system/sdds/components/src/patterns/side-menu/readme.md

 # Collapsible
 Note that if you opt for a collapsible menu, you need to have icon added, since the collapsed state of the menu shows only the icons.
-To add a collapse-button simply put a .sdds-sidebar-nav__item (the same way you do any side menu item) in the .sdds-sidebar-nav--bottom container, and select an appropriate icon for it.
+To add a collapse-button simply put a `'sdds-sidebar-nav__item'` (the same way you do any side menu item) in the `'sdds-sidebar-nav--bottom container'`, and select an appropriate icon for it.
 We recommend arrow-left from the icon library.
 Below is an example with the recomended icon embeded.

 --------------------------------------------
 <ul class="sdds-sidebar-nav sdds-sidebar-nav--bottom">